edsoncezar/angular7-springboot/README.md

 # angular7-springboot
 Angular 7 + Spring Boot 2 + Spring Data JPA + MySQL

-Basically, I create two projects:
+Basically, I created two projects:

 springboot2-jpa-crud: This project is a simple Customer Credit System using Spring Boot 2, JPA and MySQL as a database and RESTFul APIs.